 Acupuncture is the insertion of very fine needles into specific skin points on the body.
 Acupuncture has the ability to alter various physiological body functions.
 Along with herbal medicine, it is probably one of the oldest forms of human and veterinary medicine in the world.
 Although pets have only recently been treated with acupuncture in the West, in China, horses, cows and pigs have been treated for well over 3000 years.

 Apart from needles, other methods such as laser, electrostimulatorion, acupressure, moxibustion (heat), aquapuncture and gold bead implants may be used to stimulate acupuncture points.
 Veterinary Acupuncture is part of a whole system of Traditional Chinese Veterinary Medicine (TCVM), which also include diet, Chinese herbs, massage and exercise.
-TCVM can be used alone or in conjunction with mainstream medicine and surgery to achieve better patient outcomes especially in cases where conventional treatment is not enough or not well tolerated.
+TCVM can be used in conjunction with mainstream medicine and surgery to achieve better patient outcomes especially in cases where conventional treatment is not enough or not well tolerated.

 The effects of acupuncture is not limited to pain relief.
 Traditional Chinese Medicine aims to rebalance the whole body and promote healing and a sense of wellbeing throughout.
 It can relieve muscle tension, improve blood and lymphatic circulation, stimulate nerve regeneration, the immune systems and endocrine functions.
 Scientific studies have shown increases in endorphins, red and white cell counts and cortisol levels in the blood stream after acupuncture.
 It stimulates many pathways in the body, always bringing the body back to a state of balance and homeostasis.